Wallowing in Watergate 50 years later: A political quiz - NewsBreak

 2. Who said he had to carry so much telephone change to make arrangements for delivery of hush money that “I had a bus guy’s coin changer?”

-3. Name the seven senators on the Senate Watergate Committee and identify their states and parties.
+3. Name the seven senators on the Senate Watergate Committee, identify their states and parties and list any who are still are in the Senate.

 4. Name the chief prosecutor at the original Watergate trial.